connexcs/docs/logging.md

 ## Searching the Logs

-Users can search the existing logs by writing in the search text field, highlighted in the image below.
-The search results will show up, once the search criteria is matched.
+You can search for a call by a phone number, call id, or with a IP address.
+To search for a call enter the phone number & hit the search button.

 ![alt text][attempts1]